arifperdana/arifperdana.github.io/_pages/publications.md

 * **Perdana, A**.
 Championing Trust: The Interplay of Cognitive and Technology to Inspire Trust and Usage Intention of Crowdlending Platform.
 In preparation for journal submission.

 * Bharathi, S.V.K., Kulkarni, M.S., **Perdana, A**.
 The Synergy Between Financial Technologies and Financial Inclusion: What We Know and Where We Should Be Heading?
-In preparation forjournal submission.
+In preparation for journal submission.

 * Kannan, A.K., Bharathi, S.V.K., Kulkarni, M.S., **Perdana, A**.
 Stock Price Prediction with Time Series Analysis, Machine Learning and Deep Learning Techniques.
-In preparation forjournal submission.
+In preparation for journal submission.

 * **Perdana, A**., Lee, W.E.
 Automated Decision Making and Digital Discrimination: Risk Mitigation Strategies.
 In preparation for journal submission.